pzelnip/www.codependentcodr.com/content/starship.md

 * `truncation_length` controls how many directories deep you have to be before Starship will abbreviate the directory name in your prompt.
-I rarely go very deep and TBH when I do I still want to see the full path so I made the number rediculously high so that it never truncated
+I rarely go very deep and to be honest when I do I still want to see the full path so I made the number rediculously high so that it never truncated
 * `truncate_to_repo` is a special setting that controls if the directory is truncated to the root of the Git repo you are currently in.
 Again, I don't like this (I want to see the full path), so disabled it